vuthanhcdt/custom-dwm1001-uwb-firmware/README.md

 # Tof and TDoA for dwm1001

-*Note that the examples below consist in very basic application using the UWB features of the DWM1001C.
-These examples are not intended to be used in a commercial application and may not comply with regulation requirements.*

-*Advanced firmware for DWM1001C that would comply with regulations can be found on https://www.decawave.com/product/dwm1001-module/*
+This Firmware allows the Decawave DWM1001-Dev devices to obtain the TOF and TDOA information needed for localization.
+RTOS is disabled in this FW to help localization faster than 10Hz, the distance response from Anchor will be automatically sent as serial under baudrate 115200  with frequency 100Hz.

 ## Overview

-This project contains C simple examples for DWM1001 hardware and its derivatives, such as the DWM1001-DEV board.

-The DWM1001 module is a Ultra Wideband (UWB) and Bluetooth hardware based on DecaWave's DW1000 IC and Nordic Semiconductor nrF52832 SoC.
-It allows to build a scalable Two-Way-Ranging (TWR) RTLS systems with up to thousands of tags.

-The DWM1001-DEV is a development board for the DWM1001 module.
-It contains an integrated Jlink to facilitate development and debbuging.
-For more information about DWM1001, please visit www.decawave.com.

-The C simple examples allow user to discover the key functionalities offered by the DWM1001 and UWB.
-These examples are customized for DWM1001-DEV, and some modifications will be necessary to port them to other DWM1001 based hardware (in particular LED and button interface)

-The project is built as follow :
+The project is built based on a example from Decawave as follow :
 ```
-dwm1001-keil-examples/
+custom-dwm1001-uwb-firmwares/
 ├── boards            // DWM1001-DEV board specific definitions
 ├── deca_driver       // DW1000 API software package 2.04
 ├── examples          // C simple examples
-│   ├── ss_twr_init   // Single Sided Two Way Ranging Initiator example
+│   ├── ss_twr_init   // Single Sided Two Way Ranging Initiator for Anchor
-│   ├── ss_twr_resp   // Single Sided Two Way Ranging Responder example
+│   ├── ss_twr_resp   // Single Sided Two Way Ranging Responder for Tag
-│   └── twi_accel     // LIS2DH12 accelerometer example with Two Wire interface
 ├── nRF5_SDK_14.2.0   // Nordic Semiconductor SDK 14.2 for nrF52832
 └── README.md
 ```

-For more information about nrF52832 and nrF SDK, please visit http://infocenter.nordicsemi.com/
+## How to program the devices
+Follow these steps to load the programe to Anchor and Tag on the DWM1001-DEV boards.

+### Tag
+1. Open the project inside `custom-dwm1001-uwb-firmware/examples/ss_twr_init/SES`by Segger
+2. Rebuild and download

+### Anchor
+1. Open the project inside `custom-dwm1001-uwb-firmware/examples/ss_twr_init/SES`by Segger
+2. Click ss_init_main.c, go to line 155 to change an ID of Anchor, the ID should be A1, A2...
+3. Rebuild and download
+4. Using a serial application to display the distance to Tag, if the distance get accuracy more than 10 cm, do step 5
+5. Click main.c, go to line 60 to calibrate antten delay (TX_ANT_DLY, RX_ANT_DLY)
+6. Rebuild and download

 ## Supported IDE

+**NOTE:** We recomment using SES 5.64
 The examples are ready to use with the following IDE :
 * Segger Embedded Studio (SES)
 * Keil KEIL µVision